B.A., J.D., University of Texas

 Eaton works actively with the law school's mock trial program and also shares his expertise with local high school students.
 In 2000, he was named Outstanding Attorney-Coach by the state bar's high school mock trial committee in recognition of his five years of service with the award-winning Clarke Central High School Mock Trial Team.

 Eaton earned his bachelor's and law degrees from the University of Texas.
-He served as a law clerk to Judge Robert R. Merhige, Jr., of the U.S. District Court in Richmond, VA, following graduation, then was an associate with the law firm Graves, Dougherty, Hearon, Moody & Garwood in Austin, TX, before joining the UGA faculty.
+He served as a judicial clerk to Judge Robert R. Merhige Jr. of the U.S. District Court for the Eastern District of Virginia following graduation and then was an associate with the law firm Graves, Dougherty, Hearon, Moody & Garwood in Austin, Texas, before joining the UGA faculty.

 The Contours of a New FRCP, Rule 68.1: A Proposed Two-Way Offer of Settlement Provision for Federal Fee-Shifting Cases 252 F.R.D.
 551 (2008) (with Harold S. Lewis).